googlesamples/unity-jar-resolver/exploded/Assets/ExternalDependencyManager/Editor/README.md

   in assets between the most recent release of a plugin and the previous release installed in a project.
 If a files are removed the Version Handler will prompt the user to clean up obsolete files.
-* Plugsin can ship using assets with unique names, unique GUIDs and version number labels.
+* Plugins can ship using assets with unique names, unique GUIDs and version number labels.
 Version numbers can be attached to assets using labels or added to the filename (e.g `myfile.txt` would be `myfile_version-x.y.z.txt).
   This allows the Version Handler to determine which set of files are the